-Leadership Hudson was formed in 2002 as the primary community service project of Hudson Clocktower Rotary, chartered by Rotary International in 2002.
+Leadership Hudson was established in 2002 as a community service project of Hudson Clocktower Rotary, chartered by Rotary International.
 Rotary International’s motto is “Service Above Self.”
 The stated purpose and goals of Leadership Hudson are:

 - To educate interested residents of Hudson and persons who work in Hudson about its various community organizations and businesses

-- To encourage participation in volunteer and/or civic organizations
+- To encourage participation in volunteer-run and/or civic organizations

 - To build a leadership resource to serve future community needs

 Leadership Hudson is coordinated by volunteer facilitators and a volunteer board.
-Leadership Hudson became a nonprofit public charity in 2015, allowing it to become eligible for grant funding and to serve as fiscal sponsor for class projects.
+In 2015, Leadership Hudson became a nonprofit public charity, allowing it to become eligible for grant funding and to serve as fiscal sponsor for class projects.